 Person standing in trees wearing a silver lava stone fidget ring

-A Beginner's Guide to Aromatherapy
+A Beginner's Guide to Aromatherapy: What is Aromatherapy and its Benefits?

 Person with leaves in their hand wearing a silver lava stone aromatherapy fidget ring

-Aromatherapy is a complementary health practice that can be used for extra healing in addition to any medical treatments you already use.
+Aromatherapy is a complementary health practice that can be used for healing in addition to any medical treatments you already use.
 Aromatherapy has a wide-range of uses—from relieving stress to helping with joint pain.

 This post will walk you through the history of aromatherapy, the science behind essential oils, and will offer an in-depth look at the uses of the various essential oils we offer with our Lava Stone Aromatherapy element

+What is Aromatherapy?
 The History of Aromatherapy

+Now that you know what aromatherapy is, let's talk about the history of the practice.
 We can't talk about aromatherapy without first talking about how essential oils came to be.
 According to a post made by Mount Sinai Hospital, essential oils have been around for nearly 6000 years.
 Nearly all ancient civilizations used the oils extracted from plants for a variety of healing purposes.
 Their practices that reaped the therapeutic benefits of essential oils have been passed down from generation to generation, eventually becoming a staple of current civilization.

 Even though the practice of using essential oils has been around for thousands of years, the science of aromatherapy wasn't actually founded until 1928.
 According to that same article from Mount Sinai, aromatherapy was founded by a French chemist named René-Maurice Gattefossé when he used lavender oil to treat a burn wound caused by an explosion in his lab.